jobscore/ansible-role-passenger-exporter/README.md

 ```
 prometheus_passenger_nginx_pid_path: The path of nginx/passenger PID file.
 Default to /run/nginx.pid
 prometheus_passenger_port: The port in which the exporter will expose the metrics.
 Default to 9149
+prometheus_passenger_registry_dir: The location of `passenger_instance_registry_dir` setup in passenger configuration file.
+Default to /tmp
 ```

 Example Playbook